dntoll/2dv610/Welcome.md

-Hi
+Hi,

-According to my list of possible students you have, or may apply for the course Software Testing, 2dv610.
-If you are not going to take the course, or cannot register for some reason, just ignore the rest of this email.
+According to my list of "possible students" you have, or may apply for the course Software Testing, 2dv610.
+If you are not going to take the course, or cannot register, just ignore the rest of this email.

 NOTE: You might have gotten this email even if you do not fulfill the prerequisites.
 If you can register, its fine.